What is axillary nerve dysfunction (AND)?

-Axillary nerve dysfunction (AND) or injury is also called neuropathy of the axillary nerve.
-It describes a loss of movement or lack of sensation in the shoulder area of the body.
-Stress or damage to the axillary nerve, which serves the deltoid muscles and skin of the shoulder, causes this dysfunction.
+Axillary nerve dysfunction (AND) is a condition marked by a loss of movement or sensation in the shoulder area.
+It’s also known as neuropathy of the axillary nerve.
+Excessive stress or damage to the axillary nerve, which serves the deltoid muscles and skin of the shoulder, causes AND.

 Damage to these areas reduces or prevents the movement of impulses within the nerve.